 The iMac range was updated in March 2019 so we expect an update in the first half of the year - or at least by June to coincide with WWDC.

 Apple issued a big mea culpa to creative professionals in 2017, acknowledging that the 2013 Mac Pro didn't cut the mustard: problems with the thermal design, apparently, meant it was very difficult to upgrade.
 The company assured these users that a new Mac Pro was on the way (although it won't be here until 2019) but it announced a new product called the iMac Pro in the meantime.

 The iMac Pro features a thoroughly redesigned thermal system, and ran without slowdowns or significant fan noise when we stressed the GPU to 91 degrees Celsius.
-This should allow Apple to upgrade the system in future without hitting the same problems it saw with the trashcan Mac Pro; but we'll have to wait and see how things pan out.
+This should allow Apple to upgrade the system in future without hitting the same problems it saw with the now discontinued trashcan Mac Pro; but we'll have to wait and see how things pan out.

 It's also immensely powerful - the most powerful Mac so far, and one that smashed every speed and graphics benchmark we put it through - and rather beautiful to look at: it's the same elegant design as the 27in iMac, but (for the first time on a Mac desktop) it's Space Grey.
 The new Space Grey peripherals look great too.

 The iMac Pro is for creatives and other people who need a super-powerful Mac: video and photo editors, 3D modellers, VR devs, music producers.